uowoolab/MEPO-ML/README.md

 python predict.py --cif /path/to/src/MOF2.cif --dst /path/to/dst/
 ```

-This will generate a new CIF in the specify directory:
+This will generate the new CIF in the specify directory:

 ```
 /path/to/dst/